 Farmers Market Pumpkin Puree- If you don’t want to cook with canned pumpkin, here I am with just the homemade pumpkin puree recipe you need for all of your Fall cooking, baking, and holiday needs.
 Making fresh pumpkin puree is so easy, you’ll never want to buy the canned stuff again!

 Homemade Pumpkin Puree

 Whenever possible, I try to avoid the pre prepared version of anything.
 This includes canned pumpkin.
 I don’t have anything against it, I just try to keep processed and canned items out of my diet if possible.
-In this post, I will show you how to make your own DIY pumpkin puree!
-It’s really quite easy, and once you try it I have a feeling it will be difficult to go back to canned.
+In this post, I will show you how to make your own mashed pumpkin that can be used in sweet as well as savory recipes!

 What Variety of Pumpkin Should I Use?

 At markets and pumpkin patches, I have noticed that there are two primary types of Pumpkin available.
 These two varieties are Sugar Pie Pumpkins and Winter Luxury Pumpkins.
 I buy most of my pie pumpkins at the Farmers Market, hence the name Farmers Market Pumpkin Puree, but I also love buying them at the local pumpkin patch.

 This pumpkin is the one you will most likely see during pumpkin season at the grocery store.
 These are going to be much smaller than the typical variety we think of that are used for carving.
 Sugar pie pumpkins are smaller, have a more uniform round shape than the bigger varieties, and they have a dark orange color that you’ll find familiar.